Pawkkie/Team-Aquas-Asset-Repo/Battle Backgrounds/RavePossum/README.md

 Key points:

  - These are ready to drag and drop straight into an Emerald decomp hack with a few code changes, which are listed below.
-Otherwise you can modify the tiles and palettes yourself.
+Otherwise all you have to do is replace the contents of your graphics/battle_terrain folder with the one here and then run ``make clean`` before building again.
  - They have been modified in size and position from Ruki's originals so that they fit in the screen and the Pokemon shadows land in the right place.
  - **These are free to use and modify for anyone, but please credit RavePossum and Ruki**.